 Same-day implants

-Same-day implants, or “teeth in a day,” provide a fast solution for missing teeth.
+Also known as “teeth in a day,” this treatment provides a fast solution for missing teeth.
 This procedure lets you leave our office with functional, natural-looking teeth in just one visit.
 We place the implants and attach temporary teeth during the same appointment.
-It saves time and eliminates the wait associated with traditional implants.
+It saves time and eliminates the wait of traditional implants.
 With same-day implants, you can quickly restore your smile and confidence.

 Treatment with Dental Implants in Washington, DC